jguhlin/minimap2-rs/minimappers2/README.md

 ## Aligning Multiple Sequences
 TBD

+## Mapping a file
+Please [open an issue](https://github.com/jguhlin/minimap2-rs/issues/new) if you need to map files from this API.

-# Resuls
+# Results
 All results are returned as [Polars](https://github.com/pola-rs/polars) dataframes.
+You can convert Polars dataframes to Pandas dataframes with [.to_pandas()](https://pola-rs.github.io/polars/py-polars/html/reference/dataframe/api/polars.DataFrame.to_pandas.html#polars.DataFrame.to_pandas)

-* Polars is the fasted dataframe library in the Python Ecosystem.
+* Polars is the fastest dataframe library in the Python Ecosystem.
 * Polars provides a nice data bridge between Rust and Python.
-* You can convert Polars dataframes to Pandas dataframes with [.to_pandas()](https://pola-rs.github.io/polars/py-polars/html/reference/dataframe/api/polars.DataFrame.to_pandas.html#polars.DataFrame.to_pandas)

-Reading large files via Polars then converting to Pandas is faster than reading directly in Pandas.

 For more information, please see the [Polars User Guide](https://pola-rs.github.io/polars-book/user-guide/index.html) or the [Polars Guide for Pandas users](https://pola-rs.github.io/polars-book/user-guide/coming_from_pandas.html).